What Is an Engine Mount? Uses, Facts, & FAQ

 Car enthusiasts typically rave about different parts of their cars.
 Some talk for hours on end about their engines, transmissions, or fuel injectors.
 These are certainly important parts of the car and could be the difference between having a beast and a clunker.

 That said, some very critical car parts don’t often get the spotlight, like the more engine-centric parts.
 Take engine mounts, for example.
 Most car owners don’t even know they have engine mounts, let alone what they do or how important they are to the function of their car.
+An engine mount is a part of your car that, quite literally, mounts the engine to the frame of the car.

 Here’s a look at what an engine mount is, what it does, what it looks like, and why it’s so important for your vehicle.